-Today you can install Linux on almost any computer hardware -- Mac or Windows PC.
-With a computer like one from designed-for-Linux lines such as System76, Entroware, OpenSourcePC, or Dell XPS Developer Edition, you can be sure you'll have the "just works" experience with whatever version of Linux you choose to install.
+Today you can install Linux on almost any computer hardware -- Mac or Windows PC -- but you will want to be sure that components such as WiFi and graphics cards are supported by Linux.
+With a computer like one from designed-for-Linux lines such as System76, Entroware,

+OpenSourcePC, or Dell XPS Developer Edition, you can be sure you'll have the "just works" experience with whatever version of Linux you choose to install.
 But whether you choose a computer with Linux pre-installed, or you install it on hardware you already own, out-of-the-box laptop battery life can sometimes be disappointing.
 Here are some things you can do to improve your laptop's longevity when you don't have a connection to AC power.